Skip to main content

 2 mentions Positive Neutral Negative

-• “The games after this are better because they feature several puzzles that form a whole, rather than one large tedious puzzle.”
+• “The games after this are better because they're several separate puzzles that form a whole, which is much less tedious.”

 • “It did get tedious at times, mainly when I was stuck looking for the next natural progression point over the same sections of the map.”